Jeremi Wiśniowiecki: Initial retreat

 Wiśniowiecki's fighting retreat had a major impact on the course of the war.
 In the words of the historian Władysław Konopczyński, "he was neither defeated, nor victorious, and thus he made the peace more difficult."
-Politicians in safe Warsaw tried to negotiate with the Cossacks, who in turn used Wiśniowiecki's actions as an excuse to delay any serious negotiations.
+Politicians in Warsaw tried to negotiate with the Cossacks, who in turn used Wiśniowiecki's actions as an excuse to delay any serious negotiations.

+Commander of Crown forces

-Around late August or early September, Wiśniowiecki met with the army regimentarzs Władysław Dominik Zasławski-Ostrogski, Mikołaj Ostroróg and Aleksander Koniecpolski.
-He was not on overly friendly terms with them, as he resented being passed in military nominations, but after short negotiations, he agreed to follow their orders, and thus reduced to a junior commander status which had little impact over the next phase of the campaign.
+Around late August or early September, Wiśniowiecki met with the army commanders (regimentarze) Władysław Dominik Zasławski-Ostrogski, Mikołaj Ostroróg and Aleksander Koniecpolski.
+He was not on overly friendly terms with them, as he resented being passed over in military nominations, but after short negotiations, he agreed to follow their orders.
+Though he was thus reduced to the status of a junior commander, this had little impact on the next phase of the campaign.
 On 23 September, their forces were, however, defeated at the Battle of Pyliavtsi; near the end of the battle some accounts suggest Wiśniowiecki was offered the hetman's position, but refused.
-On 28 September in Lviv, Wiśniowiecki, with popular support, was given a field regimentarz nomination; about a week later this nomination was confirmed by the Sejm.
-To the anger of Lviv's townfolk, he decided to focus on retreating towards the key fortress in Zamość instead of Lviv; he would leave garrisons on both towns, and keep his army in the field.
+On 29 September in Lviv, the surviving commanders and remnants of the Polish forces from the Battle of Pyliavtsi elected Jeremi Wiśniowiecki as field regimentarz, with Mikołaj Ostroróg appointed as his deputy.
+At that time, approximately 4,400–6,000 armed men remained under their command, while a much larger number of inhabitants and refugees gradually left the city.

+A decision was made to organize the defence of Lviv through an emergency collection of funds, which soon brought in around 900,000 zlotys along with a large quantity of valuables.
+However, following reports of the approaching forces of Bohdan Khmelnytsky, Wiśniowiecki and Ostroróg, together with part of the accompanying group, secretly left the city on 5 October, taking the entire collected funds with them.
+Responsibility for the defence of Lviv was transferred to the burgomaster Marcin Grosweyer.
+Amidst the siege of Zamość, the Sejm appointed Wiśniowiecki temporary commander of the pospolite ruszenie.
 In the end, the cities were not captured by the Cossacks, who in the light of the coming winter decided to retreat, after being paid a ransom by both town councils; no other large field battle took place that year.